 “I see the beauty and power in my people’s resilience, personal stories, and their way of life.
 It truly inspires me and I feel this is where I’m meant to be,” said Munro-Sutherland.

-While she recently graduated from the First Nations University of Canada, Munro-Sutherland says her biggest dream was to attend a film school but was hesitant because of her two daughters.
+While she recently graduated from the First Nations University of Canada, Munro-Sutherland says her biggest dream is to attend a film school in the future to become a director.

 “I felt I needed to have something to fall back on and where I can use this in my future to assist me in my career in everyday life and helping others and sharing stories with my people,” said Munro-Sutherland.